 - 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
-Some of these retail pharmacies may agree to accept a lower cost sharing amount for a long-term supply of maintenance drugs.
-Other retail pharmacies may not agree to accept the lower cost-sharing amounts for a long-term supply of maintenance drugs.
-In this case you will be responsible for the difference in price.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet). - 2.
-For certain kinds of drugs, you can use the plan's network mail-order services.The drugs available through our plan's mail-order service are marked as "mail-order" drugs in our Drug List.
-Our plan's mail-order service allows you to order up to a 90-day supply.
+For certain kinds of drugs, you can use the plan's network mail-order services.
+The drugs that are not available through the plan's mail-order service are marked with "NM" in our Drug List.
+Our plan's mail-order service allows you to order up to a 100-day supply.
 See Section 2.3 for more information about using our mail-order services.